 The following tables identify the communications parameters necessary to establish a connection between an SOA or LSMS and the NPAC SMS.
 The tables can be used to determine the values to be used when establishing associations with the A-ASSOCIATE ACSE Service Primitive.
 The tables do not reflect the NPAC SMS response to an A-ASSOCIATE request.

-NPAC SMS Simulator SAPs
+NPAC SMS ITP Tool SAPs

-Table 3.2 lists the Session selectors, Transport selectors, and NSAPs of the primary and backup NPAC SMS simulators.
+Table 3.2 lists the Session selectors, Transport selectors, and NSAPs of the primary and backup NPAC SMS ITP Tool.
 Note that the values for the S and T Selectors are examples only; actual values will be assigned prior to the start of testing.
-The S and T Selectors will be unique to differentiate the primary and the backup NPAC SMS Simulator since the NSAP will be the same for both primary and backup.
+The S and T Selectors will be unique to differentiate the primary and the backup NPAC SMS ITP Tool since the NSAP will be the same for both primary and backup.
 The Presentation selectors will be different for every Service Provider/Supplier and will be supplied to the SP testing contact person prior to the start of testing.